Mathics3/mathics-development-guide/docs/extending/code-overview/object-classes.rst

-However there are a few other kinds of Atoms or fundamental objects that can appear in an Evaluation list.
-In the evaluation process, other kinds of Atoms can get created.
-These include things like:
+However there are a few other kinds of Atoms or fundamental objects that can appear in an Evaluation list as the evaluation occurs.
+In particular a ``Number`` may be classified into a more restrictive object like ``Integer`` or ``Real``.

+Other kinds of Atoms that can get created include things like:

 * ``ByteArray``
 * ``CompiledCode``
 * ``Complex``
 * ``Dispatch``
 * ``Image``
-* ``Integer``
-* ``Real``

-In other words, things that might have an underlying internal representation of an object with no subparts that can be pulled out using ``Part[]``.
+In general, atoms are objects might have an underlying internal representation with no user-visiable subparts that can be pulled out using ``Part[]``.

 In Mathics, the function ``AtomQ[]`` will tell you if something is an Atom, or can't be subdivided into subexpressions.